fgeller/gcc/README.md

 ## License

-No restrictons.
+No restrictions.
 This was written for the very fun ICFP Contest 2014, if this can be of any help to you -- happy hacking!